Drayux/Catalyst/Install/04-environment.md

 Enable the LY display manager service
 _We select TTY7 in the config as OpenRC defaults to spawning gettys on 1-6 and we won't use Xorg._

+## Bootloader
+_**TODO:** Extra fancy grub config with the awesome monika background...Currently pending me finalizing my grub config alltogether._

 ## Fonts
+_This is an overview of the selected font packages, they are included in the package list to be installed in [05-packages.md](./05-packages.md)._

 ### System
 `ttf-noto-nerd` ➤➤ [Noto Sans (Google)](https://fonts.google.com/noto/specimen/Noto+Sans)
 `ttf-ubuntu-nerd` ➤➤ [Ubuntu (Google)](https://fonts.google.com/specimen/Ubuntu)